yeaminr/auto-deploy-scheduler/README.md

 <br/>
 A circleci pipeline will deploy the changes into an AWS Lambda deployment that is running a Python Flask webserver.

+On the next scheduled calls comming from auto deployment client script the new release will be deployment for the updated environments.

 Deployers are not required to use pull request / pair review process to trigger deployments; however, pair review can be a helpful tool for critical deployments,  especially when issues arise.